adriangalera/adriangalera.github.io/src/content/blog/2019-08-08-mockito-argumentcaptor-inheritance.md

 ---
+slug: mockito-argumentcaptor-inheritance
+heroImage: /src/assets/img/posts/mockito-argcaptor-inheritance/featured.jpg
+category: java
+description: >-
+  Working with Mockito's ArgumentCaptor I discover it does not work as expected with child classes.
+This article describe a workaround to keep using it.
+pubDate: 2020-11-20T00:00:00.000Z
+tags:
+  - testing
+  - java
+  - mockito
 title: Mockito ArgumentCaptor with inheritance
-description: Working with Mockito's ArgumentCaptor I discover it does not work as expected with child classes.
-This article describe a workaround to keep using it.
-category: java
-tags: [testing, java, mockito]
-heroImage: '../../assets/img/posts/mockito-argcaptor-inheritance/featured.jpg'
-pubDate: 2020-11-20
-slug: mockito-argumentcaptor-inheritance
 ---

 Working with Mockito's ArgumentCaptor I discover it has a awful issue with inheritance.